Rules and regulations of the Bpi public spaces

 7 – Consulting collections – Accessing services

-All the collections of the Public Information Library are accessible to all, freely, free of charge and without formalities for on-site consultation.
-No documents are loaned at home.
+All of the Bibliothèque publique d’information ‘s collections are accessible to all members of the public, free of charge and without formalities for on-site consultation.
+No documents are loaned out at home.

-The staff of the Public Information Library is available to users to respond to their requests for information and to help them use the library’s resources.
+The staff of the Bibliothèque publique d’information is at the disposal of the public to answer their requests for information and to help them use the library’s resources.

-No certificate of presence in the library is issued to users who request it.
+No certificate of presence in the library is issued to those who request it.

-Some services are available by reservation and for a limited time, such as listening to sound recordings, watching films, using learning methods and self-training software, using pianos and game consoles.
+Certain services, such as listening to sound recordings, watching films, using learning methods and self-study software, and using pianos and video game consoles, are available on reservation and for a limited time only.

-Reservations are made the same day in the library spaces.
+Reservations are made the same day at the library.

-Workshops are also regularly offered, with or without reservation.
+Workshops and cultural events are also regularly offered, with or without reservation.

 8 – Special conditions for consultation

-Although most collections are freely accessible, consultation of certain documents, due to their nature or their very high price, may be regulated: in particular access may be granted for a limited time, or subjected to presenting ID.
+Although most of the library’s collections are freely accessible, the consultation of certain documents and materials may be subject to special conditions, due to their nature or high price: in particular, consultation may be granted for a limited time only.

-The Bpi makes available to people who are unable to read due to a disorder or disability, booths equipped with specialized equipment, accessible by telephone reservation or on site.
-This service requires registration which is validated upon presentation of proof [1].
-He participates in the implementation of the exception to copyright for people with disabilities in public libraries.
-Registrants can also benefit from the help of volunteer guides to locate the collections and use the library equipment.
+The Bibliothèque Publique d’Information (BPI) provides specially-equipped loggias for people who are unable to read due to a disability.
+These loggias can be accessed by making a reservation by telephone or on site.
+This service requires registration, which is validated on presentation of proof of identity [1] .
+It is part of the implementation of the copyright exception for disabled people in public libraries.

-[1] list of accepted supporting documents available from the registration office and online on the Bpi website, section “Booths”.
+[1] A list of accepted documents is available from the registration desk and online on the Bpi website, under “The booths and the copyright exception“.

-Devices and photocopying services are provided for visitors’ use by a concessionary responsible for operation and maintenance.
-Potential requests must be made with the staff of this company.
+Reprographic equipment and services are made available to the public by a concessionaire, who is responsible for their operation and maintenance.
+Any complaints must be made to the staff of this company.

-Devices switch off at 9:45pm.
-Microfilm copying on paper stops at 9pm.
+The equipment switches off at 9.45pm.
+Microfilm reproduction on paper stops at 9pm.

-Photographing documents is only authorised if it is strictly reserved for the photographer’s personal use and not intended for collective use.
+Photography of documents is authorized provided it is strictly for the photographer’s private use and not intended for collective use.

 User obligations

-Users must refrain from using any aggressive or insulting behaviour, attitude, clothing or lack of hygiene likely to inconvenience other users or staff.
+Persons present in the Bibliothèque publique d’information must refrain from any violent, aggressive or insulting attitude or behavior, from wearing clothing that is, for example, indecent, or from any lack of hygiene likely to inconvenience other users or staff.

-12 – Noise, noisy devices and mobile phones
+12 – Noise, noisy devices and cell phones

-The use of noisy devices (radio, musical instruments, etc.) is forbidden.
+The use of noisy devices (cell phones without headphones, musical instruments, etc.) is prohibited.

-The use of mobile phones is authorised in spaces marked by appropriate signs.
+The use of cell phones is authorized in areas marked with appropriate signs.
 It is strictly forbidden elsewhere.

-In all circumstances, mobile phone must be switched off or put on silent mode.
+In all cases, cell phones must be switched off or set to silent mode.

 14 – Internet access

-Using the Internet in the spaces must be correspond to the usage charter (visible on the screens).
+Use of the Internet in the library must comply with the user charter (visible on the screens).

-No public announcements can be made on behalf of a user.
+No audio announcements may be made at the request of a user.

 17 – Smoking